dean-journeyapps/powersync-dotnet-api-demo/README.md

 5. **DELETE `/api/data`**
    - PowerSync uses this endpoint to sync delete events from the client application.

+6. **POST `/api/data`**
+- PowerSync uses this endpoint to sync upsert batched events from the client application.

 ## Requirements

 - [.NET 9 SDK](https://dotnet.microsoft.com/)